martiarmengol/-UPF-POO23-G101-08/Lab1/REPORT.md

 + **printStats():** Print the team's statistics.
 ### _Country Class:_
 This class represents the nationality of players and teams.
 It contains the name of the country.
+### _Gender enum:_
+In order to have avaiable all possible genders for the teams, we created a "Gender" enum that has all poible team genders (MALE,FEMALE,MIXED).

 ## _**2- ALTERNATIVE**_